Planning for personalization: how to craft a dynamic content strategy [free template]

 After analyzing your traffic, you can identify opportunities for generating impact.
 Now, it's time to validate your hypotheses.

-Your assumptions on what personalizations would bring the best results might not always be right, so you can AB test different variations of your website's content in small portions of your traffic.
+Your assumptions about which personalizations would yield the best results might not always be correct, so you can AB test different variations of your website's content on small portions of your traffic.
 When the experiment ends, you can implement the winning variant for the rest of the users.

 If you have never performed AB tests with personalization, we suggest you read our blog post on how to run AB tests with personalization.
 It should help you get started.